conestack/treibstoff/docs/source/ajax.rst

           method="post"
           action="http://example.com/myformaction"
           enctype="multipart/form-data">
-      ...
     </form>

 Ajax form processing is done using a hidden iframe where the form gets triggered to.
-The server side must return a response like so on form submit:
+The server side must return a response in the following format:

 .. code-block:: html